Wrongful Death Lawyers San Diego

 Such cases, known as wrongful death claims, have several aspects that make them unique from other types of lawsuits, and if you’ve recently experienced the loss of a loved one because of the actions of another person or a company, you should be well-acquainted with your rights.

 Wrongful Death Claims

-- Auto accident caused by negligence or reckless driving
+- A fatal car accident caused by reckless driving or negligence

-- Defective auto parts that result in a fatal car crash, such as faulty brakes or tires
+- A crash resulting from defective auto parts, such as faulty brakes or tires

-- Negligent care from a health care provider or care taker
+- Negligent or substandard care from a healthcare provider

 - Construction site accidents caused by dangerous machinery or inadequate safety gear

 While each case is unique and state laws vary, in general, the possible parties who could bring lawsuits in wrongful death cases include immediate family members (spouses, children and parents), domestic partners, distant family members and others who will suffer financially after the person’s death.

 Possible compensation can include: